 Standardisation across domains

 The ability to leverage a set of common tools for analysis and planning, irrespective of domain, aids in reducing management complexity and operator load.
-The development of unmanned systems has consistently shown the risk of both increasing manning and increasing skill level.
-Common tools can minimise manpower without impacting on operational tempo.
+The development of uncrewed systems has consistently shown the risk of both increasing crew size and increasing skill level.
+Common tools can minimise crew size without impacting on operational tempo.

 Scaling to different platforms